Skip to content

 • Load pytest-benchmark JSON artifact folders and normalize runs, groups, marks, params, and custom grouping metadata.

-• Compare reference runs against candidate runs over time with per-case and per-group delta summaries.
+• Compare reference runs against candidate runs with per-case and per-group delta and speedup summaries.

-• Associate optional profiler artifacts with benchmark runs for code-level analysis context.
+• Associate optional profiler artifacts with benchmark runs for code-level context.

-• Serve an interactive local NiceGUI dashboard for exploratory benchmark comparison.
+• Serve an interactive local NiceGUI dashboard for historical exploration.

 Installation